High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Introduction

 \section{Introduction}

-Recurrent neural networks (RNN) are powerful software architectures that solve complex tasks beyond everyday computing.
-These unique problem-solving capabilities have led to widespread use in areas such as image recognition, classification, and artificial intelligence, to name a few.
-However, the size of today’s problems limits the further use of neural networks; as data sets become larger, the cost to run and train them increases to unpractical levels \cite{Parberry1996ScalabilityProblem, Keuper2017DistributedScalability}.
+Recurrent neural networks (RNN) are computationally-powerful structures that can solve complex tasks that are challenging for conventional von Neumann systems.
+Their unique problem-solving capabilities have led to their widespread use in areas such as image recognition, classification, and artificial intelligence.
+However, as data sets become larger and tasks become harder, the cost to run and train software RNNs increases to impractical levels \cite{Parberry1996ScalabilityProblem, Keuper2017DistributedScalability}.

-An answer to these issues is to redesign networks using physical, analog circuits instead of the current software models.
-Inspiration can be drawn from the brain, as it is an example of an analog machine that efficiently solves the problems that our current networks struggle with while consuming little power and space \cite{Balasubramanian2015HeterogeneityBrain}.
-Research shows the brain accomplishes this through a diverse system of neurons woven together in a complex web of specialized bio-circuitry that cascades together to solve tasks \cite{Balasubramanian2015HeterogeneityBrain}.
-By emulating neuronal behavior and cytoarchitectonics, efficient designs can be created that bolster the capabilities of neural networks.
+An answer to these issues is to redesign networks using analog circuits instead of the current software implementations that are inefficiently mapped to CMOS von Neumann hardware.
+Inspiration can be drawn from the brain: an analog machine that efficiently solves problems that are challenging for modern computers \cite{Balasubramanian2015HeterogeneityBrain}.
+Research shows that the brain accomplishes this through a diverse system of neurons woven together in a complex web of specialized bio-circuitry that cascades together to solve tasks \cite{Balasubramanian2015HeterogeneityBrain}.
+By emulating neuronal behavior and cytoarchitectonics, efficient circuits can be designed that bolster the capabilities of neural networks.

-Neuron-like elements can be designed using spintronic technology, which utilizes a combination of magnetic spin and electrical current to store and transmit information \cite{Querlioz2012BioinspiredApproaches, Grollier2016SpintronicComputing}.
-Spintronic devices have been exploited for various neural network designs due to their non-volatility, device size, and compatibility with CMOS technology \cite{Sengupta2015Spin-TransferComputing, Sengupta2016ProposalFerromagnets, Brigner2019Graded-Anisotropy-InducedNeuron, Brigner2019Shape-basedNeuron, Brigner2020SPIN}.
-By building upon these physical qualities and current neuromorphic spintronic designs, it is possible to create complete hardware neural networks.

-Current neuromorphic designs draw from conventional CMOS technology and emerging devices such as spintronics.
-Basic RNNs have been created using hybrid memristor-CMOS technology, and fully spintronic reservoir computers have been designed \cite{Zhou2020ReservoirArrays, Mesaritakis2020Micro-ring-resonatorNetworks, Vandoorne2014ExperimentalChip, Ganguly2017ReservoirP-Bits, Wu2012SynchronizationNetworks, Cao2017Fixed-timeNetworks, Smagulova2018ACircuit, Liu2020Memristor-basedApplications, Li2019LongArrays, Guo2015ModelingCircuits, Cai2020Power-efficientNetworks, Bevi2020DesignMemristors, Duan2016Small-worldRecognition}.
-However, the hybrid systems still utilize a significant amount of inefficient CMOS, lowering the benefits of using emerging devices.
-The spintronic reservoir sidesteps this issue but is unable to tune its weights to solve different problems or create different architectures.
-A recent proposal of a SONOS based Hopfield network \cite{YiARXIV2021} fixes both issues, using only emerging devices and having flexible weights, but the technology used is slower and slightly less energy efficient than spintronics.